marcusphillips/boundjs-experimental/README.markdown

 ***

-## What are React's dependencies?
+## What are Bound's dependencies?
-React currently uses jQuery to facilitate DOM operations, though the dependency is not necessary long term.
+React uses jQuery to facilitate DOM operations.
 It also uses some language primitive features from the js.js library.

 ***

 ## What are the syntax rules?

+- Directive commands are named in the attribute, after a "data-" prefix.
+They will be processed in order of command precedence (to be described later).
-- Directives start with the name of a React method, followed by space-delimited arguments to the method
+- Inside the attribute definition are space-delimited arguments to the command.
+- Multiple directives of the same type can be in one data- attribute, separated by commas.
+They will be processed sequentially left-to-right.
 - Arguments can be strings (surrounded with quotes) or keys for making lookups in the scope chain.
 (Scope chains are explained below, in the list of directives).
 - Key arguments result in lookups from the scope chain.
 If lookup for a supplied key fails on the topmost scope, it falls through to the next highest scope in the chain, and so on until it succeeds or exhausts the chain.
 - Keys support dot notation (`key.subKey`) for selecting a nested property.
-- Multiple, comma-delimited directives can be provided in a single `react` attribute.
-They will be processed sequentially left-to-right.
+- If the key resolves to a function, that function will be run and the result will be treated as the resolution

 ***

 ## What is the API?

-The easiest way to use React is as a jQuery extension.
+The easiest way to use Bound is as a jQuery extension.
 While using jQuery is not required, it provides a very elegant syntax for your rendering and anchoring operations.

 `myJqueryNode.anchor(<mixed> data)`
 Accepts an object or array 'data' to render against myJqueryNode.
 The substitutions defined in the template node will be taken from the data object, and data bindings will be set up.